 -

 For the procurement of complex contracts*, how are contracts publicised?
 What publication, journal or other method of publicity is used for these purposes?
-What is the typical period from the publication of the advert that bidders have to respond to the advert for a complex contract?

 FAR Part 5 provides detailed guidelines regarding the publication requirements for contract awards, contingent upon specific dollar thresholds and certain exemptions.
 These publication requirements aim to ensure that pertinent contract details are disseminated in a consistent and predictable fashion, allowing interested parties to access and respond to contract opportunities effectively within the specified dollar range.

-• Micro-purchase Threshold: Contracts falling at or below the MPT are not subject to publication requirements.
+- Micro-Purchase Threshold: Contracts falling at or below the MPT are not subject to publication requirements.
 These smaller-value contracts are typically exempt from formal publication, allowing for streamlined acquisition processes.

 - Be displayed in a public place or publicized via appropriate electronic means.
 The aim is to make the solicitation information accessible to potential bidders or interested parties; and